What’s Playing

 August 14 – August 24

-by William Shakespeare Directed by Allyn Burrows and Tina Packer Step into the world of Shakespeare’s The Taming of the Shrew, with its timeless themes of identity, gender roles, […]
+by William Shakespeare Directed by Nicole Ricciardi Step into the world of Shakespeare’s The Taming of the Shrew, with its timeless themes of identity, gender roles, and the clash […]

 August 29 – October 5